 This series is offered in connection with the University of Wisconsin Madison Animal & Dairy Sciences Department, College of Agricultural and Life Sciences, and Division of Extension.

-The Wisconsin Youth Livestock Program (WYLP) is excited to offer these LIVE Virtual Zoom educational programs for the spring of 2022.
-These current topics are for youth and adults alike and occur on the second Thursday of the month from January through May.
+The Wisconsin Youth Livestock Program (WYLP) is excited to offer these LIVE Virtual Zoom educational programs for the spring of 2023.
+These current topics are for youth and adults alike and occur on the first Monday of the month from January through March.
 Each session begins at 7 p.m.
 CST with a presentation followed by the question-and-answer time.
-Register for any or all the events to get the connection information by email.
+Register for any or all events to get the connection information by email.

 Questions, contact Bernie O’Rourke, UW- Madison Animal & Dairy Science Extension Youth Livestock Specialist at (608) 263-4304 or email@example.com.